pierrepo/mdner/README.md

 At the end of the code execution, the best NER model will be evaluated on the validation set.

 ## 📈 Results
 From the original and paraphrased texts obtained with the mBART model, we have trained two NER model based on the Transformers "*BioMed-RoBERTa-base*" and we evaluated the models on the validation set as shown in Table 1.
+The models were obtained on seed 7522.

 <figure class="table" align="center">
 <figcaption> Table 1 - Mean precision scores with standard deviation for each entity of the Transformers model based on "<i>BioMed-RoBERTa-base</i>" without and with paraphrase.
 Each model was generated over 3 replicates.
 The best precision scores per entity are shown in bold.</figcaption>